Proven for decades

 The thickness is measured by using extremely precise transducers to calculate the distance between the two sensors which touch the upper and lower surfaces of the strip.
 The advantage of this method is that – as with the laser – the thickness is measured irrespective of the alloy.
 Material parameters do not have to be entered and updated.

-Vollmer uses crowned measuring sensors made from natural diamond, one of the hardest materials employed in industrial applications.
+Vollmer uses crowned measuring sensors made from diamond, one of the hardest materials employed in industrial applications.
 When the gauge is in its parking position during changing of the coils, the sensors touch one another and the system performs automatic zeroing.